terryqu1/emailScraper/README.md

 ﻿# emailScaper
-This will gather all the emails on a web page and display it
+This will gather all the emails on a web page and display it.